mitchell-dream/MITDB/README.md

 # Introduce
 + MITDB is again of FMDB encapsulation which add ORM,database migration and database encryption function.
 + MITDB is for object-oriented model of database operations
-+ MITDB use protocol named MitDBProtocal to add function into model without infestation.
++ MITDB use protocol named MitDBProtocol to add function into model without infestation.
 + MITDB increase the chain programming to create data updating and query function.
 + MITDB use MitDBMigrationHandle and MitDBMigration to perform the function of database migration.
 + MITDB use MitFMEncryptDatabase and MitFMEncryptDatabaseQueue to add database encryption function.